AI Use Cases/Manufacturing

 Data integration prerequisites before any model can train

 The system requires continuous, structured data feeds from SCADA, MES, and SAP S/4HANA simultaneously.
-If your MES logs defects in free-text fields, or your SCADA historian is siloed from material lot IDs, the model cannot build causal yield signatures.
-Plants running disconnected point tools-single-machine predictive maintenance with no BOM or supplier linkage-will need data plumbing work completed before supervised learning produces actionable output rather than noise.
+If your MES logs defects in free-text fields, or your SCADA historian is siloed from material lot IDs and customer-owned tooling records, the model cannot build causal yield signatures.
+Plants running disconnected point tools - single-machine predictive maintenance with no BOM or supplier linkage - will need data plumbing work completed before supervised learning produces actionable output rather than noise.

 2. 2